 Sarcoidosis - Oral Mucosal Lesion

-Cutaneous lesions of sarcoidosis, which exhibit many different morphologies, are broadly categorized as either specific granulomatous lesions or nonspecific lesions:
+There are numerous subtypes of cutaneous sarcoidosis exhibiting many different morphologies.
+Lesions are broadly categorized as either specific granulomatous lesions or nonspecific lesions:

-- Specific lesions, all of which histologically contain noncaseating granulomas, consist of macules, papules, plaques, hypopigmented sarcoid, lupus pernio, scar sarcoidosis, alopecia, ulcers, subcutaneous lesions, nail dystrophy, ichthyosis, and other rare forms.
+- Specific lesions, all of which histologically contain noncaseating granulomas, consist of macules, papules, plaques, nodules, hypopigmented sarcoid, lichenoid sarcoid, lupus pernio, scar sarcoidosis, alopecia, ulcers, subcutaneous sarcoid, ichthyosiform sarcoid, nail dystrophy, and other rare forms.
 In general, these lesions are asymptomatic; however, pruritus may be present in 10% to 15% of patients.

-- Nonspecific lesions represent a reactive process and do not contain granulomas histologically.
+- Nonspecific lesions, such as erythema nodosum, represent a reactive process and do not contain granulomas histologically.